-Junjun Faithbook: And did you found peace in that wild and rocky country at last?
+Junjun Faithbook: And did you find peace in that wild and rocky countryside at last?

 St Benedict: Not that immediately, I would say.
 I met a monk there by the name of Romanus.
 I told him everything my heart desired.
 I also told him then that I wanted to live a life of a hermit.

 Junjun Faithbook: Did he help you in discerning about it?